 - You’re always too busy to respond to emails and inquiries.
 I don’t need to tell you that relationships are about give and take…or do I?
 Intentionally or accidentally ignoring your connections is a good way to make them lose interest in you.
 If your life is that chaotic, then maybe it’s time to get organized or to hire an assistant to handle your smaller tasks.
 Otherwise, find the time to connect on your own!

 - You’re stuck in “self-promotion” mode.
 It’s totally fine to announce your new blog post or share a sale via social media or email, but only if you mix it in with engagement and with relevant content from others.
 To start building connections, you’ve got to engage with other people and share their articles in addition to your own.
 Here’s a solid starting point: try sharing another blogger’s post and then strike up a conversation with them on Twitter to express your thoughts.
+If you’re using instagram for business - step out of your industry zone a bit and meet new faces.
+Start commenting on Facebook updates.
 It’s all about those warm fuzzies, remember?
 Just keep it real and mean every word you say, otherwise you’ll sound fake.